recursion-ninja/CSCI-795-ML/README.md

 We take the prepared dataset and train multiple machine learning classifiers.
 We use 80% of the randomly permuted data as the training set and the remaining 20% as the test set.
-This parition data was stratified by the `'Elo Rank'` column to ensure that each tier is represented.
+This partition data was stratified by the `'Elo Rank'` column to ensure that each tier is represented.
 Furthermore, we partition the training set again, using 80% as a learning set and the remaining 20% as the validation set.

 > The dataset was paritioned according to the following distribution, stratified by `'Elo Rank'`: